Night Sweats

 Be Careful What You Eat and Drink Before Bed

-The usual suspects are the culprit in this case: foods and beverages containing caffeine (including chocolate), alcohol, dense and fatty foods and spicy foods will all contribute to your suffering night sweats symptoms.
+The usual suspects are the culprit in this case: foods and beverages containing caffeine (including chocolate), alcohol, dense and fatty foods and spicy foods can all contribute to those uncomfortable night sweats symptoms.
+Eating too much too late can also cause this problem.

 Night Sweats Treatment